vincinious/FlixHabit/README.md

 ## Data

-The project likely relies on data files located in the [`data/`](./data/) directory.
+The project relies on data files located in the [`data/`](./data/) directory.
 Check this directory for sample data or instructions on data format.

 ## Testing